f0rk/spindrift/README.md

   entry: from yourwebapp.main import app

 output:
-  path: s3://lambda.yourwebapp.bucket/yourwebapp.zip
+  path: /tmp/yourwebapp.zip
 ```

 This file tells `spindrift` that it is working with a `flask` application and
 where to find the `app`.
-It also tells `spindrift` to upload the output to S3.
+It also tells `spindrift` to save the output to
-The output section is optional, as you can configure (or override) the output
+/tmp/yourwebapp.zip.
+The output section is optional, as you can configure (or
-destination on the command line.
+override) the output destination on the command line.

 To get `spindrift` to make a package for you:
 ```!bash